Educational stage: England, Wales and Northern Ireland

 In England, Wales and Northern Ireland education is divided into two stages: primary education and secondary education.
 Required assessment within the National Curriculum takes place in years 2 and 6 (National Curriculum assessments) and Year 11 (GCSEs).
 School education is generally followed by two years of further education – often in a 6th form or 6th form college and then three or four years at university by those who decide to stay in education.

 In England, children begin school either in the school year or school term in which they reach their fifth birthday.
 In Wales, children begin school on a part-time basis the September after they reach their third birthday.
 Primary schools educate children from Reception through to Year 6, and may be subdivided into infant and junior schools.
 Alternatively, children may attend private prep schools.

-Secondary education is compulsory to the age of 16.
-However, in England you will be required to return to full-time education, take on an apprenticeship or internship or work or volunteer at least 20 hours a week while part-time studying until the age of 18.
+Secondary education is compulsory up to the age of 16, at which point students graduate high-school (also known as secondary school).
+Post-16 education is optional and takes the form of college, sixth form or university, each of which is not compulsory.
+However, in England there is a requirement that upon graduation, those leaving school either be in work or enrolled in further or higher education (such as, college, sixth form, or university) until 18.
 Schools have various possible names, such as grammar, comprehensive and secondary schools, which may or may not indicate selective admission or tuition fees (see main article).
-Sixth form education is not compulsory at present, and not all secondary schools have a sixth form.
+Sixth form education is not compulsory, and not all secondary schools have a sixth form.
 There are also 6th form colleges just for Year 12 and 13 students.

 Some secondary schools still use the 'form' system, with Year 7 being 1st Form (or '1st year'), Year 8 being Second Form, et cetera, up until Year 12 and Year 13, which together make up the 6th Form (namely lower and upper sixth form).
 Some independent schools use other naming systems.